 How satellite data is helping keep venues and their visitors Covid-safe

-In what has been an extraordinarily unpredictable year for visitor attractions, live venues and campuses across the UK, Data Duopoly has focused its efforts on helping future-proof these sectors.
-Thanks to funding from AeroSpace Cornwall, which is part funded by the European Regional Development Fund and Cornwall Council, it has accelerated the development of its product in light of the pandemic; adding extra functionality to benefit both businesses and visitors alike.
+In what has been an extraordinarily unpredictable year for visitor attractions, live venues and campuses across the UK, Data Duopoly have focused their efforts on helping future-proof these sectors.
+Thanks to funding from AeroSpace Cornwall, who is part funded by the European Regional Development Fund and Cornwall Council, they have accelerated the development of their product in light of the pandemic; adding extra functionality to benefit both businesses and visitors alike.

-As visitor attractions and venues begin to reopen post Covid-19, Data Duopoly has prioritised customer and staff safety with new features; the Covid-19 Crowd Tracker and Alert System.
-The funding from AeroSpace Cornwall has enabled Data Duopoly to develop its system in order to automatically – rather than manually – disperse offers, notify emergencies, and reroute visitors to prevent crowding.
+As visitor attractions and venues begin to reopen post Covid-19, Data Duopoly have prioritised customer and staff safety with new features; the Covid-19 Crowd Tracker and Alert System.
+The funding from AeroSpace Cornwall has enabled Data Duopoly to develop their system in order to automatically – rather than manually – disperse offers, notify emergencies, and reroute visitors to prevent crowding.